Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Results

-The vertical ground reaction force (GRF) versus gait cycle is shown in Fig. \ref{fig:GCE}(a,b) in error bar format.
-A typical gait cycle can be observed with a clear heel strike ($\approx 5$\%), mid stance ($\approx 30$ to 50\%), and toe-off ($\approx 75$\%)\cite{whittle2014gait}.
-The resistance change curve (Fig. \ref{fig:GCE}(b)) has an overall similar shape as the gait cycle but is inverted.
-The inverted shape is to be expected as an increased force means a decrease in resistance.
-Interestingly, there seems to be some overlap with regions of higher variance in the force transients (i.e. between heel strike and mid stance and after toe-off) in both the GRF and resistance change, which implies a correlation between the force magnitude and resistance change that can be beneficial in force estimation.
+The vertical ground reaction force (GRF) versus gait cycle is shown in Figure \ref{fig:GCE}(a,b) in error bar format based on a spline fit.
+A typical gait cycle can be observed with a clear heel strike ($\approx 5$\%), mid stance ($\approx 30$ to 50\%), and toe-off ($\approx 75$\%) \cite{whittle2014gait}.
+The resistance change curve (Figure \ref{fig:GCE}(b)) has an overall similar shape as the gait cycle but is inverted.
+The inverted shape is to be expected as the piezoresistive sensors decrease in resistance with increased force.

-Besides similarities in the general shape, the sensors show the change in pressure distribution over the gait cycle, which corresponds with the gait phase (Fig. \ref{fig:GCE}(c)).
-During heel strike and towards midstance the heel, midfoot, metatarsal, and toe sensors activate successively.
-Indicating a gradual (expected) change in force distribution from the heel to encompassing the entire foot during mid-stance.
-Within the mid-stance, all sensors measure something.
-This behavior indicates that the entire foot is on the ground.
-However, one can see an increase in force on the midfoot, metatarsal, and toe sensor indicating that the subject is shifting weight towards his toes (as expected).
-Afterward from mid stance towards toe off, all sensors show relaxation in the same order as the heel strike event (i.e. from heel to toe).
-This successive relaxation indicates that an increasing number of sensors do not experience a load anymore.
-Moreover, the shift in force towards the metatarsal/toe should be right before the toe off, as also seen in our sensor.
-These results imply that the sensors correctly capture the force distribution.
+The sensor behavior over the gait cycle has similarities in their general shape to the vertical ground reaction force (GRF).
+The sensors reach peaks and relax in line with the change in pressure distribution expected over the gait cycle (Figure \ref{fig:GCE}(c)).
+From heel strike to mid-stance a successive activation from the heel to toe is seen, which indicates a gradual (expected) change in force distribution from the heel to the entire foot during mid-stance.
+After the mid-stance, the sensors at the midfoot, metatarsal, and toe sensor show an increase indicating that the subject is shifting weight towards his toes (as expected).
+Moreover, during this phase, all sensors show relaxation in the same order as the heel strike event (i.e. from heel to toe).
+Lastly, the shift in force towards the metatarsal/toe should be right before the toe-off, as also seen in our sensors.